RemiBou/Toss.Blazor/ABOUT.md

-# What is TOSS ?
+# TOSS ?
 TOSS is an experimental project using AspNetCore and Blazor.
-Here is an overview of the project, many of the thing said here are not implemented yet but it gives you an overview of what I want to achieve here.
+Here is an overview of the project, many of the thing said here are not implemented yet but it gives you an overview of what we want to achieve here.

 # Your Data
 We'll gather personnal data as less as possible .
 All the data stored / processed are the following :